KrisAirdancer/nodejs-crash-course/README.md

         - eg. All of the '/posts/...' routes can be grouped so that there aren't a bunch of route calls in the app.js file itself.
 Instead, we only need one.
     - This makes the code cleaner and easier to maintain and develop.
     - It is good practice to organize the routes into a directory called routes.
 Wherein there are files that define the routes.
+- MVC
+    - Model View Controller.
+    - Models are how the data structures are defined (databases, etc.).
+    - Views are the HTML templaes and CSS.
+    - Controllers link the Model and View.
+        - These are the route handlers.
+        - Using MVC, we will pull the route handlers out of the code and put them into their own file.